-Rates of five major diabetes-related complications have declined substantially in the last 20 years among U.S. adults with diabetes, according to a study by the Centers for Disease Control and Prevention (CDC), published in the current issue of the New England Journal of Medicine.
+Rates of five major diabetes-related complications have declined substantially in the last 25 years among U.S. adults with diabetes, according to a study by the Centers for Disease Control and Prevention (CDC), published in the New England Journal of Medicine.

 Rates of lower-limb amputation, end-stage kidney failure, heart attack, stroke and deaths due to high blood sugar (hyperglycemia) all declined.
 Cardiovascular complications and deaths from high blood sugar decreased by more than 60 percent each, while the rates of both strokes and lower extremity amputations – including upper and lower legs, ankles, feet, and toes – declined by about half.
 Rates for end-stage kidney failure fell by about 30 percent.